-To provide for a residential neighborhood environment predominantly characterized by dwellings on lots of at least 6,500 square feet.
-Conversion of existing nonresidential structures to multi-family dwellings is permitted within the RN-2 zone, subject to standards encouraging compatibility and context sensitivity to ensure the stability of established residential neighborhoods.
+To provide for residential development predominantly characterized by a mixture of single-family and two-family homes on lots of at least 6,500 square feet.
+Conversion of existing nonresidential structures to multi-family dwellings is also permitted within the RN-2 zone, subject to standards encouraging compatibility and context sensitivity to ensure the stability of established residential neighborhoods.
 Select nonresidential uses may also be permitted in the RN-2 zone.

-Minimum lot area Minimum setbacks Maximum Height RN-2: 6,500sf RN-2 R-3: 6,500sf R-3 R-3 RN-2 25' 25' 8' - 16' 16, 35 35 25' Average of adjacent front yards - 5 ft.
+Minimum lot area Minimum setbacks Maximum Height RN-2: 6,500sf R-3: 6,500sf R-3 RN-2 R-3 RN-2 25' 25' 8' - 16' 16, 35 35 25' Average of adjacent front yards +/- 5 ft.
 Front Front